Master Excel’s suite of business intelligence tools (Power Query, Power Pivot, Power Maps etc) on this 2-day Excel training course.

 You don’t need to bring anything with you.
 We include everything that you’ll need for a really fun, productive day of training.

-Our courses run from 9.30am to roughly 4.15pm with refreshments and biscuits throughout the day and a break for a tasty, freshly prepared lunch.
+Our courses run from 9.30am to roughly 4.15pm with refreshments and biscuits throughout the day and a break for lunch.

 We offer a relaxed, supportive learning environment, fully air-conditioned training facilities and some of the nicest instructors on the planet.